 Hey there!
-And welcome to our first class on meal planning.
+And welcome to our first class on how to meal plan.
 AKA Meal Planning 101.
 It’s going to be a new series here on Salted Mint over the next few weeks.
-And just to get us going I’ve created a 5 page planner for you to download.
+And just to get us going I’ve created a 5-page planner for you to download at the bottom of the post.
 You can use it to get and stay in control.

 As a professional chef, food blogger and freelance home economist, the NUMBER 1 question I get asked time and again is… “how on earth do I meal plan?”

-Well, there’s a few key steps to meal planning.
+Well, there are a few key steps to meal planning.
 But let’s first talk about the why of meal planning.
 My approach to cooking and meal planning is what I call the Fast & Fresh approach.
-Use simple recipes that are quick to make.
-Eat seasonal ingredients.
+Use simple recipes that are quick to make and use seasonal ingredients.
 That’s half the battle won if you follow my simple 2 step approach.

 5 Killer Reasons to Meal Plan

-- When you meal plan you eat healthier- This one’s a kind of a no brainer really.
+- When you meal plan you eat healthier- This one’s kind of a no-brainer really.
 When you meal plan, you are in complete control of what you eat.
-No more grabbing take out or ordering pizza on the fly.
+No more grabbing takeout or ordering pizza on the fly.
 You know exactly what you’re having and you know that you’ve got all the ingredients to make it.

-- Meal planning helps you achieve your weight loss and fitness goals faster- When you meal plan you are saying yes to whole healthy foods and no to preservative laden ready meals.
+- Meal planning helps you achieve your weight loss and fitness goals faster- When you meal plan you are saying yes to whole healthy foods and no to preservative-laden ready meals.
 Meal planning will save you tons of empty and accidental calories.
-The kinds of calories you don’t realise are in a lot of our go-to ready meals.
+The kinds of calories you don’t realize are in a lot of our go-to ready meals.
 And tinned soups etc.

 - Meal planning gives you a great variety- When you take the time to meal plan (about 1 hour a week) it gives you the chance to space out your food.
 To find some creative recipes that you haven’t tried before.
 You also have the time to think about the ingredients that you need.
 I bet when you don’t meal plan, you find yourself making the same 4 recipes every week.
 Am I right?